raphael-proust/OGL-SRD5/pages/13.treasure/default.md

   - The *goat of travail* becomes a giant goat for up to 3 hours.
 Once it has been used, it can't be used again until 30 days have passed.

   - The *goat of terror* becomes a giant goat for up to 3 hours.
 The goat can't attack, but you can remove its horns and use them as weapons.
 One horn becomes a *+1 lance*, and the other becomes a *+2 longsword*.
 Removing a horn requires an action, and the weapons disappear and the horns return when the goat reverts to figurine form.
-In addition, the goat radiates a 30-foot radius aura of terror while you are riding it.
+In addition, the goat radiates a 9.0m radius aura of terror while you are riding it.
 Any creature hostile to you that starts its turn in the aura must succeed on a DC 15 Wisdom saving throw or be frightened of the goat for 1 minute, or until the goat reverts to figurine form.
 The frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Once it successfully saves against the effect, a creature is immune to the goat's aura for the next 24 hours.
 Once the figurine has been used, it can't be used again until 15 days have passed.

 ***Marble Elephant (Rare)***.
-This marble statuette is about 4 inches high and long.
+This marble statuette is about 10.0cm high and long.
 It can become an elephant for up to 24 hours.
 Once it has been used, it can't be used again until 7 days have passed.

 ***Obsidian Steed (Very Rare)***.
 This polished obsidian horse can become a nightmare for up to 24 hours.
 The nightmare fights only to defend itself.
 Once it has been used, it can't be used again until 5 days have passed.

 If you have a good alignment, the figurine has a 10 percent chance each time you use it to ignore your orders, including a command to revert to figurine form.
 If you mount the nightmare while it is ignoring your orders, you and the nightmare are instantly transported to a random location on the plane of Hades, where the nightmare reverts to figurine form.

 ***Onyx Dog (Rare)***.
 This onyx statuette of a dog can become a mastiff for up to 6 hours.
 The mastiff has an Intelligence of 8 and can speak Common.
-It also has darkvision out to a range of 60 feet and can see invisible creatures and objects within that range.
+It also has darkvision out to a range of 18.0m and can see invisible creatures and objects within that range.
 Once it has been used, it can't be used again until 7 days have passed.

 ***Serpentine Owl (Rare)***.
 This serpentine statuette of an owl can become a giant owl for up to 8 hours.
 Once it has been used, it can't be used again until 2 days have passed.
 The owl can telepathically communicate with you at any range if you and it are on the same plane of existence.